 *To reheat leftovers, pan fry for a few minutes over low-medium flame.
 Or air fryer at 375°F until hot, about 2 minutes.
 You could also serve the Mahi Mahi cold over a salad.

-**The prep time and nutrition includes the tomato and avocado salsa.
+**The prep time and nutrition does not include the tomato and avocado salsa.

 Kalyn says